- Beauty Services

 Hiring Your Wedding Dress

 It's considered bad luck in Western Cultures for the groom to see the bride in her wedding dress before the wedding.
 This tradition began in England and has spread throughout the world but nowadays has more to do with surprising your beloved than pandering to superstition.
+Another form of keeping tradition is to restyle an heirloom dress, or incorporate an especially significant piece of material into the dress, such as part of your favourite of your father's ties or your mother's scarf.

 Length Of Your Wedding Dress